danielenti124/Invoice/README.md

 # invoice

-added my invoice to the git and github version
+This is a designed simple invoice using html and css